City Guide for: Goldfield, Nevada, United States

 Beatty

-Beatty is a small town that serves as a gateway to Death Valley National Park.
-While the town itself is small, it offers a glimpse into desert life and provides essential services for travelers heading to the park.
-Visit the Beatty Museum and Historical Society to learn about the area's history, or simply enjoy the quiet atmosphere and desert scenery.
+Beatty is a small town near Death Valley National Park.
+It offers a glimpse into desert life with a few quirky attractions.
+Visit the Beatty Museum and Historical Society to learn about the area's mining history, or take a stroll through the town and enjoy the desert scenery.
+It's a good place to grab a bite to eat or stock up on supplies before heading into Death Valley.

 Travel Time